sheddiboo/eu-energy-forecast/README.md

 ## 🏗️ Architecture & Technology Stack

-The pipeline is built on three modern data engineering pillars: Polyglot execution, Medallion storage, and strict DataOps automation.
+The project relies on three main concepts: using the right language for the right job, organizing data into clear stages, and automating the workflow.

-### Pillar 1: Polyglot Pipelines
+### Part 1: Pipeline Languages

-Different languages were chosen strictly for the tasks they perform best:
+The system uses different programming languages for specific tasks:

-* **Golang (Ingestion):** Handles high-concurrency extraction of live European grid generation forecasts (via ENTSO-E XML API) and live regional weather metrics (via Open-Meteo JSON API) with sub-second execution.
+* **Golang (Data Collection):** Fast and efficient extraction of live power grid forecasts (ENTSO-E API) and weather data (Open-Meteo API).
-* **Python (Transformation & AI):** Utilizing `uv` for lightning-fast dependency management, Python handles S3 integrations, `pandas` transformations, and all Artificial Intelligence tasks.
+* **Python (Data Processing & AI):** Uses the `uv` package manager for fast setups.
+Python handles the cloud storage connections, formats the data using `pandas`, and runs all the Artificial Intelligence models.
-* **Bruin Data (Orchestration):** Replaced the initial Python orchestrator with Bruin Data for native dependency graphing, execution isolation, and robust error handling.
+* **Bruin Data (Workflow Management):** Manages the order in which scripts run, tracks dependencies, and handles errors if a step fails.

-### Pillar 2: The Medallion Architecture (AWS & Athena)
+### Part 2: The Medallion Data Architecture (AWS & Athena)

+The data is stored and cleaned in three distinct stages:

-* **🥉 Bronze (Raw):** Untransformed, live CSVs synced natively from the Go extractors into an S3 Data Lake.
+* **🥉 Bronze (Raw Data):** Unprocessed, raw CSV files saved directly from the Go scripts into an Amazon S3 storage bucket.
-* **🥈 Silver (Cleaned):** Hourly aggregated, deduped, and UTC-aligned data processed via Amazon Athena (SQL CTAS).
-* **🥇 Gold (Feature Store):** Fully imputed, engineered feature store containing calculated 24h/168h lags, rolling averages, and forecast error metrics ready for model inference.
+* **🥈 Silver (Cleaned Data):** Data that has been grouped by hour, had duplicates removed, and aligned to the UTC timezone using Amazon Athena.
+* **🥇 Gold (Machine Learning Ready):** The final dataset.
+Missing values are filled, and mathematical features (like rolling averages and past error tracking) are calculated so the machine learning model can read it easily.

-### Pillar 3: The Hybrid AI Model
+### Part 3: The Hybrid AI Model

-The traditional approach of predicting financial markets relies solely on historical numbers.
-This project implements a **Two-Stage Hybrid AI** to capture both physical grid realities and human market psychology:
+Predicting energy prices requires more than just looking at past numbers.
+This system uses a two-step approach:

-1. **The Quantitative Baseline (Scikit-Learn):** A regression model trained on 11 years of historical weather and physical grid generation data establishes a mathematical baseline price.
+1. **The Math Model (Scikit-Learn):** A machine learning model trained on 11 years of historical weather and grid data calculates a baseline price.
-2. **The Qualitative Overlay (Groq + Llama 3.3):** An LLM acts as a "Senior Market Trader," scraping live energy news (e.g., *EnergyPost.eu*) to gauge market sentiment.
-It applies a bounded mathematical multiplier (e.g., Bullish 1.05x, Bearish 0.95x, Neutral 1.0x) to the baseline to produce the final forecast.
+2. **The AI Trader (Groq + Llama 3.3):** An AI language model reads live energy news websites to understand the current mood of the market.
+It then applies a multiplier to the math model's price (for example, raising it slightly if the news is negative, or keeping it the same if the news is neutral) to create the final forecast.

 ---